sofiaamartinezz/laticifer_app/README.md

-Here is the updated `README.md` reflecting the new directory structure (`src/`), the new features (Batch Processing, Post-processing, Tissue Masking), and the new distribution methods.

 # Laticifer Annotation App

 A comprehensive desktop tool built on [napari](https://napari.org/) for segmenting, refining, and quantifying laticifer structures in plant microscopy images.
 It supports both interactive "Human-in-the-Loop" annotation and high-throughput batch processing.